shamblett/mqtt_client/README.md

 showing how to use the client to connect to the mqtt-bridge of Google's IoT-Core suite.
 This demonstrates how to use secure connections and switch MQTT protocols.
 The test directory also contains standalone runnable scripts demonstrating subscription, publishing and topic filtering.

-The client supports both normal and secure TCP connections and server side secure(wss) and non-secure(ws) websocket connections.
+The server client supports both normal and secure TCP connections and secure(wss) and non-secure(ws) websocket connections.
+The browser client supports only secure(wss) and non-secure(ws) websocket connections.

 The client has been used successfully with the MQTT brokers from several of the major cloud providers IOT/MQTT platforms, including :-